 On January 3, three CNN reporters spread the Trump administration’s disinformation about Soleimani, claiming without a trace of critical distance that he was planning “targeted attacks on U.S. interests, including U.S. personnel.”

 Absolutely stunning to see three @CNN “reporters” uncritically pass on US intelligence and propaganda just two weeks after the release of the Afghanistan War’s Pentagon Papers that exposed year after year of bald-faced lies.
-Shameful - a sign of what’s to come from US media. https://t.co/skPZ9TVwd9— Play a song for me, Mr. Bob Dylan (@TimothyS) January 5, 2020
+Shameful - a sign of what’s to come from US media. https://t.co/skPZ9TVwd9— 'There was this movie I seen one time... (@TimothyS) January 5, 2020

 After the story was published, CNN’s chief reporter Jim Sciutto turned to another official US source to “confirm"his now discredited piece of war propaganda.
 According to Sciutto’s logic, it must be true if more than one U.S. official says anything.

 NatSec Adviser O'Brien confirms our earlier reporting on a briefing call, saying Soleimani was planning attacks on American troops and diplomats in the region. https://t.co/C70hNiVzCY— Jim Sciutto (@jimsciutto) January 3, 2020